AElfProject/AElf/docs/Introduction/quickstart.md

 # Docker quickstart

 # Manual build & run the sources

 This method is not as straightforward as the docker quickstart but is a lot more flexible.
 If your aim is to develop some dApps it's better you follow these more advanced ways of launching a node.
 This section will walk you through configuring, running and interacting with an AElf node.

-### Generating the nodes account:
+Pre-requisite: this guide has a dependency on Redis, so you should install it and run a server.
+A part from this, only very basic command line knowledge is required and you can just follow the steps.

-First, if you haven't already done it, clone our [repository](https://github.com/AElfProject/AElf) and stay on the `dev` branch
+First, if you haven't already done it, clone our [repository](https://github.com/AElfProject/AElf)

 ```bash
 git clone https://github.com/AElfProject/AElf.git aelf
 ```
+Navigate into the newly created **aelf** directory.

+### Generating the nodes account

-and build the command line tool:
+Build the command line tool:
 ```bash
 dotnet build AElf.CLI --configuration Release
 ```

-Secondly navigate into the **aelf** directory to generate the nodes account (key pair) with AElfs command line tool.
-For this tutorial we also recommend you alias the cli:
+For readability we recommend you create the following alias:

 ```bash
 alias aelf-cli="dotnet AElf.CLI/bin/Release/netcoreapp2.2/AElf.CLI.dll"
 ```
-finally, create the account with the following command:
+Generate an account with the following command:

 ```bash
 aelf-cli create
 ```
-Reply "yes" to saving the account into a file, the commands also asks the user for a password, be sure to remember it for later use.
+Reply "yes" to saving the account into a file, the command also asks the user for a password, be sure to remember it for later use.

 The output should look like this: